Confused by compost? Discover the best compost you can buy to help your seeds, vegetables and plants to thrive.

 - No.2 can be used for houseplants, veg in containers and young plants that need potting on before being planted out.

 prefer an open growing medium for their roots so most commercially sold composts are made up with a lot of bark and dried plant fibre, ensuring they drain rapidly but don't decompose too quickly.
 This can be quite expensive, and some growers prefer to mix their own.
-Oakhill Gardens have written a blog with a helpful recipe.
+Oakhill Gardens have written a blog with a helpful recipe

 Bonsai and cactus compost

 .
 It is also suitable for succulents and alpine plants.
 A mixture of peat and sand gives it a pH of 6.5 - the slightly acidic conditions that these plants prefer.
 It is unfortunately not suitable for all.
 If you've splashed out on an expensive plant, it's worth doing some reading to ensure you pick or make the right blend.

 trees prefer a pH around 6.5 that is not too rich in nutrients and free draining to ensure proper growth and fruit production.
 This blend has been developed to provide a light soil with enough organic matter to hold on to sufficient moisture.

 Rose, Tree and Shrub

 to establish quickly.
 Some brands have additional slow release feeds that will last up to four to six months, and they can be used to pot up container plants as well.

 , it's recommended to look for something that has been sieved and sterilised.
-Topsoil comes from the breaking down of underlying rock through the weathering action of rain and freezing conditions.
+Top soil comes from the breaking down of underlying rock through the weathering action of rain and freezing conditions.
 It is not a quick process and can be costly as there is a limited supply.